DuckyMomo20012/image-n-crypt/README.md

 - After registration, an account is created with this information:
   - username.
   - ID.
-  - RSA public key (provided by the client app for the user after registration).
+  - RSA public key (provided by the user before registration).
 - Server connects with the client by using REST API.

 <!-- Env Variables -->